How to Convert a Python Dictionary to JSON

 Key Takeaways

-parameter improves JSON readability with pretty-printing.
+- The indentparameter improves JSON readability with pretty-printing.

 When working with Python, especially in web development or data exchange, converting a dictionary to JSON (JavaScript Object Notation) is a common and essential task.
 JSON is a lightweight data-interchange format that is easy for humans to read and write, and easy for machines to parse and generate.

-In this article, we will explore how to convert a Python dictionary into a JSON string using the built-in json
+In this article, we will explore how to convert a Python dictionary into a JSON string using the built-in json module, along with practical examples and tips.

-Importing the json
+Importing the json Module

-that enables you to encode and decode JSON data easily.
+Python provides a standard library called json that enables you to encode and decode JSON data easily.
 Before you can use it, you need to import it:

 import json